DontYouRealize/ArkFovChanger/README.md

 if you wanna use it you can use vs code or studio to launch it or ill make some exe maybe

+UPDATE: i added the exe but it has a false positive beacuse of the reading and writing of memory